 Direct from Manufacturers

 You can often order directly from the websites of brands like Titleist, Callaway, TaylorMade, Bridgestone, and Srixon.
-Benefits: you're an getting authentic manufacturer product, high professional quality printing, and access to unique and different options like those aformetnioedalignment aid designs.
-Drawbacks: they typically have a highger minimum order, often a minimum of 2 dozen, an the prices may occasionally be less competitive when comatered to the retail stores.
+Benefits: you're getting authentic manufacturer products, high professional quality printing, and access to unique options like alignment aid designs.
+Drawbacks: they typically have a higher minimum order, often a minimum of 2 dozen, and prices may occasionally be less competitive when compared to retail stores.

 Major Online Golf Retailers